 Planning a visit to Berlin, Germany?
 Lucky you!
 Berlin the capital of Germany has it all, from the amazing culture to the great parties to its rich history.
 Berlin is one of the best cities to visit in Europe.
-In case it is your first time visiting Berlin, here is a weekend in berlin itinerary that covers why visit Berlin city, things to do in Berlin, and more.
+In case it is your first time visiting Berlin, here is a weekend in berlin itinerary that covers why to visit Berlin city, things to do in Berlin, and more.

 Berlin is most notably known for the famous berlin wall, opera houses, architecture, historical landmarks like checkpoint charlie near Friedrichstraße, Memorial to the Murdered Jews of Europe, and nightlife.
 There is so much to do and see here.
 I recommend planning at least three full days just to scratch the surface of Berlin!

 What to do on a weekend in Berlin